 2.1 Assessing frame, suspension, and cushions

 We do not separate value from construction quality.
-A fair price must relate to how the sofa is built.
+A fair price has to make sense against the way the sofa is built.

 - Frame material and joinery